OpenSignLabs/OpenSign/docs/docs/help/Templates/quick-send.md

 ---
 sidebar_position: 4
-title: Quickly Send the Document for Signature Using Template
+title: Bulk Document Send for Signature Using Template
 ---
 ## Overview
 Bulk Send allows you to send a document to multiple recipients at once using a template.
 You can prefill document data, signer details, and import information using a CSV file to automate large-scale document sending.

-# How to use the OpenSign Quick Send feature to send a document for signature using a template
+# How to Use the OpenSign Bulk Document Send Feature to Send Documents for Signature Using a Template

 ### Step 1: Begin New Template Creation